bowserd1/Iowa-Food-Coop/README.md

 I began the exploratory analysis by visualizing where customers live.
 This heatmap shows where customers live who purchased during the most recent ordering period.
 The red indicates more dollars spent.
 ![Screen Shot 2023-06-25 at 1 13 08 PM](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/d18475a2-fee4-4f1c-a254-43248fb6832d)

+The following graph shows how much customers spend at each of the different pickup locations:

 ![Sales_by_location](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/316059aa-8825-4d91-9f10-3b8460131797)

+This final graph shows the number of people who ordered during the most recent ordering period and places them into bins based on how many years they have been a member.
 ![Orders_by_years](https://github.com/bowserd1/Iowa-Food-Coop/assets/120436824/387f1090-a5aa-4ef0-8e93-702c4349fbc3)

+Each of these graphs starts to give us a better feel for who the customers.

+## 5. Preprocessing